Instances and ports#

-gdsfactory defines your component once in memory and can add multiple References (Instances) to the same component.
+gdsfactory defines your component once in memory and can add multiple Instances (references) to the same component.

 As you build components you can include references to other components.
-Adding a reference is like having a pointer to a component.
+Adding an instance is like having a pointer to a component.

-The GDSII specification allows the use of references, and similarly gdsfactory uses them (with the add_ref() function). what is a reference?
-Simply put: A reference does not contain any geometry.
+The GDSII specification allows the use of instances, and similarly gdsfactory uses them (with the add_ref() function). what is an instance?
+Simply put: An instance does not contain any geometry.
 It only points to an existing geometry.

 You can start by making a blank Component and add a single polygon to it.